MSc Architectural Design for the Conservation of Built Heritage currently working in an Architectural Conservation Office in Edinburgh

 Estefanía came from Argentina to study an MSc in Architectural Design for the Conservation of Built Heritage.
-She is working in the UK as an Architectural Assistant

 What made you choose Strathclyde?

 The course merged heritage with design, also Strathclyde was both responsive and supportive from the start.

 Which aspects of the course appealed to you the most?

 The fact that design was introduced as the means to achieve heritage conservation.
 It added contemporaneity to the study of our historical environment which I t think is needed to truly understand it and be able to operate within it.